 Like the dreaded Vistaprint business cards, sites like Wix and Squarespace offer templates that consumers have already seen numerous times on the web.
 Unless you are willing to dedicate countless hours carefully crafting a template that will need lots of manipulation to look unique and match your business brand (and you absolutely need a brand), you may be wasting a lot of valuable time playing around with tasks such as spacing and colors instead of chasing leads.

 You (and your more-computer literate friends) can’t match the professional quality of a web designer.

 Here’s an example I always use.
 Like most towns, Bel Air has multiple pizza shops, and these shops have their regulars.
 One day an out-of-town friend came over and we decided to order pizza.
-I told her which pizza joint I always preferred (based on taste), but since she was the one placing the order, she browsed through the 10 or so pizza websites and used that as her base on where to order.
-She chose a pizza parlor based on its website presentation!
+I told her which pizza joint I always preferred (based on taste), but since she was the one placing the order, she browsed through the 10 or so pizza websites and chose a pizza parlor based on its website presentation!

-Designers have all the necessary tools such a Photoshop or Lightroom to make sure your picture looks high-end and is sized properly as to not slow down your website load speeds.
-For every extra second that your website takes to load, another potential customer is clicking away.
+Designers have all the necessary tools such as Photoshop or Lightroom to make sure your picture looks high-end and is sized properly as to not slow down your website load speeds.
+For every extra second your website takes to load, another potential customer clicks away.

 They also have specialized tools, plugins, and often expensive subscriptions that you wouldn’t necessarily have access to or know how to use without some sort of training.